 The Project N95 Fund, a fund at Tides Foundation, was quickly launched to support Project N95’s operations and its mission to facilitate the procurement of quality medical equipment for frontline workers.

-As of May 14th, Project N95 had facilitated 2,677 suppliers with submitting 6,495 products for vetting.
+By May 14th, Project N95 had facilitated 2,677 suppliers with submitting 6,495 products for vetting.
+Since May 15th, Project N95 has delivered 569,320 units of PPE to 72,003 healthcare and frontline workers.
 “The White House, FEMA and other healthcare institutions now depend on Project N95 for data related to medical equipment,” says Barakat.
 “They are filling in the knowledge gaps.”

 The White House, FEMA and other healthcare institutions now depend on Project N95 for data related to medical equipment.